The 2019 South Eastern Circuit Bar Mess Foundation Advanced International Advocacy Course at Keble College, Oxford will take place from

 Lord Walker said the following in the House of Lords on 10 July 2014, when talking about the Bar’s work in advocacy training: “The most outstanding course, of which at least my legal colleagues will be well aware, is the week-long advanced advocacy course held every year at Keble College, Oxford, which goes on to more advanced matters, including appellate advocacy, and the important topics of handling vulnerable witnesses and expert witnesses”.

-To qualify for the course, you must join the Circuit and be a practising member of the Bar.
+To qualify for the course, you must join the Circuit and be a practising member of the Bar, over three years’ call at the time of attending the course.

 The Circuit subsidy represents at least the participant cost all over again: i.e. the Circuit is making a large investment in its Practitioners.